Loading...

 How to consume espresso coffee, whole milk without glucose spikes

-Pair your coffee with a small serving of nuts, such as almonds or walnuts, or add a scoop of collagen protein to your coffee.
-These can slow down the absorption of sugars.
+Add a small serving of fiber-rich foods, like chia seeds or flaxseeds, alongside your coffee.
+Fiber can help slow down the absorption of sugars.

 Limit Portion Size